c4dr-me/jnt-lumio/README.md

 Build an AI-powered meeting notes summarizer and sharer.
 The user uploads a transcript, provides a custom prompt, generates an AI summary, edits it, and shares it via email.

+> **Note:** If you do not see the summary email in your inbox, please check your spam or junk folder.

 ## Screenshots

 ### Editor View